Feiryn/LethalMon/README.md

 All public methods and fields are documented in the code, so you can take a look at it to understand how to use the API.

+You can change the monster in the ball if you enable the test room (with LethalDevMode for example) and pressing 'O'.

 If you need help with implementing your own monster, you can ask for help in the LethalMon thread on the LC discord modding server https://discord.com/invite/lcmod

 ## Bug reports